simplifi/goverseer/README.md

 ## Building

-To build Goverseer, simply run `go build ./cmd/goverseer`.
+To build Goverseer, simply run `make build`.
 Once complete, you should see a binary in the root of your checkout.

 ## Development

 To run locally during development, run `go run ./cmd/goverseer --help`.

-To run all tests, run `go test -count 1 -v ./...` (the `-count 1` avoids caching results.
+To run all tests, run `make test`.

 ### Accessing GCE Metadata Locally